KSFlynn007/matrix-routing/README.md

-# Getting Started with Create React App
+# Matrix Routing Map

+Interactive map created using [Create React App](https://github.com/facebook/create-react-app) and TomTom Maps SDK API.

+## Hosted on Heroku
+Check out the live application here [TomTomMatrixMap](#)

-## Key Packages
+## Key Node Packages Used
-- React
+- react v.
+17.0.2
-- tomtom-international/web-sdk-maps
+- @tomtom-international/web-sdk-maps v.
+6.13
-- tomtom-international/web-sdk-services
+- @tomtom-international/web-sdk-services v.6.13.0

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Full TomTom Maps documentation can be found [here](https://developer.tomtom.com/maps-sdk-web-js/documentation), click on the individual objects like "tt", "Map", "LngLat" to learn more about what I used in my project.

 ## Available Scripts